Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Experimental Results

 In Fig.~\ref{fig:minto_vs_cql_main}, we present the results of evaluating our method, denoted as \ac{CQL}+MINTO, against the original \ac{CQL} on $14$ Atari games using both the vanilla \textbf{CNN} architecture and the \textbf{IMPALA} architecture with \ac{LN}.
 For the offline setting, we use the datasets provided by \cite{gulcehre2020rl}.
 We note that one game, \textit{Tutankham}, is excluded from our evaluation since it is not available in the released dataset.

 The results of our experiments demonstrate a clear benefit of applying MINTO to offline \ac{RL}.
 MINTO consistently improves the performance of \ac{CQL} in terms of both sample efficiency and final performance, as reflected in the \ac{AUC} metric (see Fig.~\ref{fig:minto_vs_cql_main}~(\textbf{left})) and the learning curves (see Fig.~\ref{fig:minto_vs_cql_main}~(\textbf{center} and \textbf{right})).
 In particular, MINTO tremendously boosts the performance of \ac{CQL} with a CNN architecture by roughly $125\%$ in \ac{AUC}.
-Although the performance gain is smaller with the IMPALA with \ac{LN} architecture, MINTO still improves \ac{CQL} by around $20\%$, with a clearer sample-efficiency advantage visible in Fig.~\ref{fig:minto_vs_cql_main}~(\textbf{right}).
-These findings are noteworthy, as one might expect our modified update rule to yield more conservative estimates in \ac{CQL}, potentially slowing down learning. \textit{Instead, the improvements are substantial, highlighting the central role of recent online estimates, an aspect overlooked by the original \ac{CQL} formulation.}.
+Although the performance gain is smaller with the IMPALA with \ac{LN} architecture, MINTO still improves \ac{CQL} by around $20\%$, with a clearer sample-efficiency advantage visible in Fig.~\ref{fig:minto_vs_cql_main}~(\textbf{right}). \textit{The improvements are substantial, highlighting the central role of recent online estimates, an aspect overlooked by the original \ac{CQL} formulation, as well as the effectiveness of the minimum operator in mitigating the overestimation introduced by these estimates.}